 - The Registrar, in consultation with the Associate Dean, shall evaluate students' requests for transfer credit to fulfill Shared Curriculum requirements and flags.
-Seal of Biliteracy, Advanced Placement exam, International Baccalaureate exam, and Cambridge International exam credits will be processed by the Registrar. - Incoming first-year students may apply a maximum of four course units from a combination of credit by exam and college courses taken while completing high school toward the Shared Curriculum requirements. - After he/she has enrolled at IWU, a student can earn no more than 4 units of Shared Curriculum Credit through a combination of Seal of Biliteracy, Advanced Placement exam credits, International Baccalaureate exam credits, Cambridge International exam credits, and courses transferred from other institutions, except for courses in approved off-campus study programs. - IWU accepts the State Seal of Biliteracy for the second language Shared Curriculum requirement.
+Seal of Biliteracy, Advanced Placement exam, International Baccalaureate exam, and Cambridge International exam credits will be processed by the Registrar. - IWU accepts the State Seal of Biliteracy for the second language Shared Curriculum requirement.
 This policy is consistent with accepting AP credit for language.
 Credit for the seal is not processed automatically.
 It is the student's responsibility to request credit for their seal within the first three academic years after graduation from high school.
 The Registrar's Office will verify the Seal of Biliteracy on the official final high school transcript.
 Students with a verified Seal of Biliteracy will receive one course unit of credit (4 semester hours) and will meet the IWU Shared Curriculum second language requirement. - In order to receive Shared Curriculum credit for Advanced Placement exams, the student must have successfully completed the courses associated with the exams and the score on the Advanced Placement exam must be a 4 or 5.
 In order to receive Shared Curriculum credit for higher level International Baccalaureate exams, the score on the exam must be a 5, 6, or 7.
 In order to receive Shared Curriculum credit for Cambridge International A-Level exams, the score on the exam must be A\, A, or B. - Because the Gateway Colloquium is designed to be an introduction to the intellectual and academic environment that is particular to this community, students who start their collegiate study at Illinois Wesleyan must fulfill the Gateway requirement at Illinois Wesleyan.
-Transfer students may be able to fulfill the Gateway requirement with a course from their previous institution. - Credit by examination for advanced course work completed in high school:
+Transfer students may be able to fulfill the Gateway requirement with a course from their previous institution.